Benex254/FastAnime/README.md

 # Auto select the anime provider results with fuzzy find.
 # Note this wont always be correct.But 99% of the time will be.
 auto_select=True
+# whether to skip the opening and ending theme songs
+# note requires ani-skip to be in path
+skip=false
 # the maximum delta time in minutes after which the episode should be considered as completed
 # used in the continue from time stamp
 error=3